-On February 1, 2021, the Company through GBI Acquisition LLC, a New Jersey limited liability company, and 2811210 Ontario Inc., a company organized under the laws of the Province of Ontario, two wholly-owned subsidiaries of the Company, closed its previously announced acquisition pursuant to a Purchase and Sale Agreement (the "Purchase Agreement") with (i) Harold Aaron Chizick, (ii) Jennifer Mara Chizick, (iii) Wishing Thumbelina Inc. ("Wishing Thumbelina"), and (iv) Harold Aaron Chizick and Jennifer Mara Chizick, the trustees of The Chizsix (2019) Family Trust for and on behalf of Harold Aaron Chizick, Jennifer Mara Chizick and Jay Mark Sonshine, trustees of Chizsix (2019) Family Trust, (the "Trustees") (each a "Seller" and, collectively, "Sellers"), pursuant to which the Company acquired from the Sellers all of the issued and outstanding equity interests of ChizComm Ltd., a corporation organized in Canada ("ChizComm Canada"), and ChizComm USA Corp., a New Jersey corporation ("ChizComm USA") and, together with ChizComm Canada, "ChizComm") (the "Acquisition").
+On February 1, 2021, the Company through GBI Acquisition LLC, a New Jersey limited liability company, and 2811210 Ontario Inc., a company organized under the laws of the Province of Ontario, two wholly-owned subsidiaries of the Company, closed its previously announced acquisition pursuant to a Purchase and Sale Agreement (the "Purchase Agreement") with (i) Harold Aaron Chizick, (ii) Jennifer Mara Chizick, (iii) Wishing Thumbelina Inc. ("Wishing Thumbelina"), and (iv) Harold Aaron Chizick and Jennifer Mara Chizick, the trustees of The Chizsix (2019) Family Trust for and on behalf of Harold Aaron Chizick, Jennifer Mara Chizick and Jay Mark Sonshine, trustees of The Chizsix (2019) Family Trust for and on behalf of Harold Aaron Chizick, Jennifer Mara Chizick and Jay Mark Sonshine, trustees of The Chizsix (2019) Family Trust, (the "Trustees") (each a "Seller" and, collectively, "Sellers"), pursuant to which the Company acquired from the Sellers all of the issued and outstanding equity interests of ChizComm Ltd., a corporation organized in Canada ("ChizComm Canada"), and ChizComm USA Corp., a New Jersey corporation ("ChizComm USA" and, together with ChizComm Canada, "ChizComm") (the "ChizComm Acquisition").